BAUDOTlab/Dream_Rare-X/README.md

 1) Parsing MultiXrank results

 MultiXrank returns one file for each layer of the multilayer network.
 Those files contains the scores associated to each node composing the layer considered.
-To make the results more readables, we extract the top scored nodes from each layer and put them in the same file.
+To enhance result readability, we extract the nodes with the highest scores from each layer and consolidate them in a single file.

 The code used to parse MultiXrank results is provided in the `step5_Parse_MultiXrank_Results.ipynb` jupyter-notebook.